 DailyPay Honored as Fintech Company of the Year and Gold Standard in On-Demand Pay Industry at IMA IMPACT 20 Virtual Conference

 SAN CLEMENTE, Calif., Oct.
-26, 2020 /PRNewswire/ -- Internet Marketing Association recognizes DailyPay, an innovator in on-demand pay solutions to help individuals meet their personal financial goals and obligations, garnered dual honors as Fintech Company of the Year and Gold Standard in On-Demand Pay Industry during the recent IMPACT 20 virtual conference hosted by the Internet Marketing Association.
+26, 2020 /PRNewswire/ -- DailyPay, the recognized leading on-demand pay provider garnered dual honors as Fintech Company of the Year and Gold Standard in On-Demand Pay Industry during the recent IMPACT 20 virtual conference hosted by the Internet Marketing Association.
 The IMPACT Awards exemplify best-in-class creativity, expertise and results achieved by the top practitioners of internet marketing across every business segment.

-DailyPay addresses the challenges many people can face under the traditional biweekly or monthly paycheck scenario by providing a platform for employers to help individuals manage expenses as they arise to avoid payday lenders, credit card debt and other avenues of generating funds.
-This approach can be especially important during the current pandemic.
+DailyPay works with 80% of Fortune 100 companies that use on-demand pay and has created a distinctive ecosystem with the most advanced, modern technology stack in the industry.
+DailyPay delivers the most secure, compliant and seamless on-demand pay benefit in the rapidly growing marketplace.

 The goal of IMPACT 20 was to help attendees assess how this year has impacted organizations and how they are dealing with adversity.
 It also explored the process of identifying new markets, businesses, industries and innovations.
 Topics encompassed best practices and techniques for building market share and business growth, the latest tools and trends from the industry's leading experts, real solutions for the new virus economy, and a roadmap for leveraging the power of internet marketing.